An ECI Conference

 Conference Fees

 All conference fees are inclusive.
-They include registration, accommodations (Sunday – May 2;, Monday – May 3; Tuesday – May 4; and Wednesday – May 5), all meals, drinks, and taxes from dinner on Sunday through lunch on Thursday.
-Incidental fees (faxes, laundry, etc.) are billed to your personal account by the hotel.
+They include registration, accommodations (Sunday, Monday, Tuesday and nights), all meals (with the exception of Monday dinner)from Sunday evening dinner and reception through Wednesday lunch, taxes, and gratuities.
+Incidental fees (telephone calls, faxes, laundry, etc.) are billed to your personal account by the hotel.

 ALL PARTICIPANTS (INCLUDING MEMBERS OF THE ORGANIZING COMMITTEE AND INVITED SPEAKERS) ARE REQUIRED TO REGISTER.